Is Brushing Your Tongue Actually Necessary?

-Bacteria build-up on the tongue does not only cause stinky breath but it also hinders or reduces your sense of taste.
-The layer of bacteria, food debris and dead cells can cover up your taste buds preventing you from enjoying the delicious flavors from your food.
+Bacteria build-up on the tongue does not only cause stinky breath, but also hinders your sense of taste.
+Excess debris and bacteria on the tongue can create a biofilm over your taste buds.
+This makes it so you can’t fully enjoy authentic flavors.

 Hairy black tongue by WCPO Cincinnati